Skip to content

 The TLDR is below.

-1. Find your model of NAS under the correct DSM version section (If you are following this guide it will be 7.2) and download the pre compiled .spk file
+1. Find your model of NAS under the correct DSM version section (If you are following this guide it will be 7.2 or above) and download the pre compiled .spk file

 2. Head into Package Center and click ‘Manual Install’ on the top right and install the .spk file and untick the box to run after install